 A joint project with China’s Energy Research Institute (ERI) and the NDRC on the role of China in global energy governance.

-Find out about our activities at the UN Climate Change Conference 2017 (COP23) in Bonn.
+Find out about our activities at the UN Climate Change Conference 2018 (COP24) in Poland.

 Ring of Fire Project